Mel Powell: Pulitzer Prize

 In 1990, Powell received his highest career achievement, the Pulitzer Prize for Music, for his work Duplicates: A Concerto for Two Pianos and Orchestra.
 In a Los Angeles Times interview, Powell expressed complete surprise: "Being out here on the coast, far away from the whole Eastern establishment to which the Pulitzer is connected – that made me a remote prospect.
 I just didn't expect it."
 In an interview with The New York Times, Powell related the story of how Duplicates came from his service in World War II and an anecdote he heard in Paris about Claude Debussy's search for perfect music.
 That, Powell, stated was his goal for Duplicates.
 The work, commissioned in 1987 for the Los Angeles Philharmonic by music patron Betty Freeman, took Powell more than two years to complete.
 It was made even more difficult as his muscular dystrophy, previously affecting only his legs, began to afflict his arms and thus his ability to play the piano.

 Besides the Pulitzer, Powell's awards and honors include the Creative Arts Medal from Brandeis University, a Guggenheim Fellowship, an honorary life membership in the Arnold Schoenberg Institute, a commission from the Koussevitzky Music Foundation for the Library of Congress, and a National Institute of Arts and Letters grant.

 Death

 Powell died at his home in Sherman Oaks, California, on April 24, 1998, from liver cancer.
 He was 75 years old.
-Powell was survived by his wife, actress Martha Scott, two daughters and a son.
+Powell was survived by his wife, actress Martha Scott, two daughters and a stepson.
 He was buried in the Masonic Cemetery in his wife's hometown of Jamesport, Missouri.